shiyis/nlpwshiyi/modules/2d-loss-functions.md

 @def sequence = ["loss-functions"]

-# Loss functions for classification
+# Loss Functions for Classification

 **Table of Contents**